 How to Enable or Disable Sleeping Tabs in the Microsoft Edge browser?

 By default, the Sleeping Tabs feature is not enabled in Microsoft Edge.
-So, you need to activate manually and it will allow it if you are interested in this feature.
-Microsoft has provided a secret preference/flag to turn on/off the Sleeping Tabs feature.
-To enable or disable the Sleeping Tabs feature to save resources or memory, perform the following steps:-
+Therefore, if you’re interested in this feature, you’ll need to activate it manually.
+Microsoft has provided a hidden preference/flag to toggle the Sleeping Tabs feature on or off.
+To enable or disable the Sleeping Tabs feature and conserve resources or memory, follow these steps:-

 Step 2.
 Now, type sleep in the “Search flags” box.

 Enable Sleeping Tabs Automatically puts idle background tabs to sleep to save resources. – Mac, Windows #edge-sleeping-tabs Enable immediate timeout for Sleeping Tabs Ignore the Sleeping Tabs timeout setting and put background tabs to sleep immediately. – Mac, Windows #edge-sleeping-tabs-immediate-timeout Sleeping Tabs use observed site characteristics heuristics Sleeping Tabs should consider observed site characteristics as heuristic violations when opting-out domains.
 These characteristics are related to background notification, such as modifying the tab title text, and favicon, or playing the audio while backgrounded. – Mac, Windows #edge-sleeping-tabs-site-characteristics

 Step 3.
 After that, set the “Enable Sleeping Tabs” option to Enabled using the drop-down box to enable and activate the Sleeping Tabs feature.

 Step 4.
 Next, click the Restart button from the right-side bottom of the Edge browser.

 Then, the Sleeping Tabs feature is successfully activated.